ionic-team/ionic-docs/docs/api/header.md

 ## Translucent Header

 Headers can match the transparency found in native iOS applications by setting the `translucent` property.
-In order to see the content scrolling behind the footer, the `fullscreen` property needs to be set on the content.
+In order to see the content scrolling behind the header, the `fullscreen` property needs to be set on the content.
 This effect will only apply when the mode is `"ios"` and the device supports [backdrop-filter](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter#browser_compatibility).

 import Translucent from '@site/static/usage/header/translucent/index.md';